Butterfly Surveyor Volunteer

 Additionally, the data collected through the butterfly surveys is shared with Butterfly Conservation through entry into the UK BMS (United Kingdom Butterfly Monitoring Scheme) database, making an important contribution to a national monitoring initiative.
 The result of this important work is a knowledge base that, amongst other things, informs government policies addressing environmental issues.

 Butterfly surveying is a great way to learn about and enjoy nature, get some exercise, and fill your lungs with fresh air!
-So, whether a life-long butterfly enthusiast or someone who has only recently come to appreciate their beauty and importance, we would love to hear from you.
+So whether you're a life-long butterfly enthusiast or someone who has only recently come to appreciate their beauty and importance, we would love to hear from you.

 Contact details